kevindew/slack-headlines/README.md

 Install dependencies with:
 `pip install`

-To run in dev and deploy you need to install (Google App Engine Launcher)[https://cloud.google.com/appengine/downloads].
+To run in dev and deploy you need to install [Google App Engine Launcher](https://cloud.google.com/appengine/downloads).
 From there you can hit `run` to run it locally or `deploy` to push it live (to your designated App Engine instance).

 ## Env variables